How to Evaluate Behavioral Models: Diagonal Bounded Bregman Divergences

-We extend this result, showing that adding the SP and ZM axioms additionally determines $c$ and $\rho$.
-In other words, essentially every loss function satisfying DP, SP, and ZM is a Bregman divergence between the empirical mean of the data and the prediction. \begin{theorem}[Informal] Under mild technical conditions, a well-behaved loss function $\Obj$ that satisfies SP and DP must be of the form \begin{kequation*} \Obj(f,y) = \nabla_{(B, dB)}(\bar p(y), f) + c(y) \end{kequation*}for some closed and proper strictly convex function $B$, subgradient $dB$ of $B$, and translation $c$.
-If $\Obj$ additionally satisfies ZM, then $c(y) = 0$ for all $y$.
+We extend this result, showing that the SP and ZM axioms additionally determine $c$ and $\rho$, and that the EDS axiom removes the dependence on $n$.
+In other words, essentially every loss function satisfying DP, SP, ZM, and EDS is a Bregman divergence between the empirical distribution and the prediction. \begin{theorem}[Informal] Under mild technical conditions, a loss function $\Obj$ satisfies SP and DP if and only if \begin{kequation*} \Obj(f,y) = \nabla_{(\mathcal{B}_n, d\mathcal{B}_n)}(\bar p(y), f) + c(y) \end{kequation*} for some family of closed and proper strictly convex functions $\mathcal{B}$ with subgradients $d\mathcal{B}$ and some translation $c$.
+Additionally, $\Obj$ satisfies ZM if and only if $c(y) = 0$ for all y, and $\Obj$ further satisfies EDS if and only if there is some convex function $B$ and subgradient $dB$ such that $\nabla_{(\mathcal{B}_n, d\mathcal{B}_n)} = \nabla_{(B, dB)}$ for all $n$. \end{theorem}

-Conversely, every loss function $\Obj$ of this form satisfies SP and DP, and if $c(y) = 0$ for all $y$, then $\Obj$ also satisfies ZM and Ex. \end{theorem} We defer a formal statement and proof of \Cref{thm:bregman_characterization_informal} to the appendix, as it takes care to describe the technical conditions on $\Obj$.
-The proof first carefully obtains $\Obj$ satisfying DP from Theorem 11 of \citet{Abernethy2012}, and then applies standard facts about Bregman divergences to show that the additional axioms constrain $\rho$ and $c$ as described.
-The reverse direction similarly follows from standard observations from convex analysis.
+We defer a formal statement and proof of \Cref{thm:bregman_characterization_informal} to \Cref{appendix:bregman_characterization}, as describing the technical conditions on $\Obj$ takes care.
+The proof obtains $\Obj$ satisfying DP from Theorem 11 of \citet{Abernethy2012}, then applies standard facts about Bregman divergences to show that the additional axioms constrain $\rho$, $c$, and $\mathcal{B}$ as described.
+The reverse direction follows from standard observations from convex analysis.

 However, not all Bregman divergences satisfy our remaining axioms SPA, DPA, and CPR.
-For example, taking \smash{$B(f) = -H(f) = \sum_{a=1}^d f_a \log f_a$} recovers the KL divergence; we will show in Section \ref{sec:revisitexisting} that this does not satisfy SPA.
+For example, taking \smash{$B(f) = \sum_{a=1}^d f_a \log f_a$} recovers the KL divergence; we will show in Section \ref{sec:revisitexisting} that this does not satisfy SPA.
 Our main result is that all of our axioms are satisfied by the restricted set of \emph{diagonal bounded Bregman divergences}. \begin{restatable}[Diagonal bounded Bregman divergence (DBBD)]{definition}{dbbddefn} Let $b: [0,1] \to \R$ be a continuously differentiable convex function where $b'$ is bounded on $[0, 1]$.
 Let $B_b(x) = \sum_i b(x_i)$ for $x \in [0,1]^d$.
 Then, a \emph{diagonal bounded Bregman divergence} is a loss function $\Obj: \Delta(A) \times \Datasets(A) \to \R$, where $\Obj(f,y) = \nabla_{(B_b, \nabla B_b)}(\bar p(y), f).$ \end{restatable}